RedMser/ChatLane/README.md

 - A custom menu can have up to 12 entries, filling up the entire circle.
 - Having multiple menus on the wheel causes the menu to show incorrect contents.
 - Menus sometimes open in the wrong direction, making them unusable.
 Simply bind them to another direction.
-- A voice line plays when you select a custom menu (when not selecting one of its entries).
-No one can hear or see this if you're not the server (TODO confirm this).
+- A placeholder voice line plays when you select a custom menu (when not selecting one of its entries).

 For any other bugs, it's either an issue with ChatLane, or a new game update broke the add-on.
 In either case, feel free to open an issue so that we can figure it out!